 Is it just us, or do the holidays really feel like they were yesterday?
 But just like that, it's May, and in about T-minus three weeks, swimsuit season will be here in all its glory, whether we like it or not.
 If you're feeling a little bit of holy-crap-I-have-to-be-in-a-bathing-suit-tomorrow-and-I-need-more-time panic, we're with you.
-Since we can't stop time, we put together seven days' worth of low-calorie lunches that don't totally suck.
+Since we can't stop time, and dramatic diet changes are intense, we put together seven days' worth of low-calorie lunches that don't totally suck.
 From an insanely filling bean burrito to a snack hodgepodge for the variety-minded, each option is totally delicious and under 400 calories.

 Keep scrolling to kick-start #BikiniMission2K15!

 On days when a salad just won't do, a black bean burrito is comforting and filling and feels far more indulgent than it actually is.
 Just fill a whole wheat tortilla with 1/2 cup of cooked black beans, 1/4 cup of canned corn, 1/4 cup of low-fat cheddar, salsa, cilantro, and any number of veggies (chopped peppers, spinach, etc.) of your choosing.

 Somehow the classic American cobb salad has been co-opted into a calorie bomb, but it's so simple to make a healthy and light version of the favorite.
 Combine spinach, two slices of chopped turkey bacon, 1/4 of an avocado diced, chopped tomato, one hard-boiled egg, salt and pepper to taste, and 1 tbsp. of a light ranch.

 For this filling vegetarian wrap, roast vegetables like red and green bell peppers, onion, and mushrooms and roll them into a spinach tortilla spread with hummus, olive oil, and sprouts.
 Yum.